-These are fun for a Cinco de Mayo party, but they surely can be made for any festive, adult occasion…emphasis on adult.
+Cinco de Mayo will soon be here.
+Though it’s a Mexican holiday, here in the USA, Cinco de Mayo celebrations are pretty widespread… mostly an excuse to eat Mexican food and partake in downing a few margaritas.
+We had a party last year for that very reason.
+These Margarita Cupcakes are fun for a Cinco de Mayo party, but they surely can be made for any festive, adult occasion…emphasis on adult.
 They do have a bit of tequila in them, so it’s probably best to keep them away from the little ones.

 LIME BUTTERCREAM ICING:

-2. Prepare cupcakes: Whisk together margarita mix, tequila and Grand Marnier in a small bowl.
-Measure out 1 1/4 cups for the recipe; pour the rest on some ice and drink it while making the cupcakes 🙂
+Whisk together margarita mix, tequila and Grand Marnier in a small bowl.
+Measure out 1 1/4 cups for the recipe; pour the rest on some ice and drink it while making the cupcakes.

-3. In a large bowl, blend cake mix, egg whites, vegetable oil, lime zest and 1 1/4 cups of the margarita mix from step 1.
+In a large bowl, use an electric mixer to combine the cake mix, egg whites, oil, lime zest and 1 1/4 cups of the margarita mix from step 1.
 Blend on low for about 30 seconds and then increase speed to medium and blend for two additional minutes.
 Batter will be slightly lumpy.

-4. Spoon the batter into cupcake liners (about 3/4 full).
-Bake for 20-25 min, or until toothpick inserted in center comes out clean.
-Let cupcakes cool for about 10 minutes in the pans, then remove them to a rack to cool completely.
+Spoon the batter into cupcake liners (about 3/4 full).
+Bake for 20 to 25 minutes, or until a toothpick inserted into the center comes out clean.
+Let the cupcakes cool for about 10 minutes in the pans, then remove them to a rack to cool completely.

-5. Prepare icing: Once cucpakes are completely cooled, prepare the icing.
-Place butter in a large bowl and beat with electric mixer until butter is fluffy.
-Add 5 cups of powdered sugar, salt, lime juice, and lime zest.
+Place the butter in a large bowl and beat with electric mixer until the butter is fluffy.
+Add 5 cups of powdered sugar, lime juice, zest and salt.
 Mix until thick and creamy.
 Add more powdered sugar until the frosting is of a good spreading (or piping) consistency.
 Mix in a tiny amount of green food coloring or gel paste if you'd like the frosting to have a green tint.
-Ice cupcakes in whatever manner you prefer... spreading or piping the frosting.
+Ice the cupcakes in whatever manner you prefer... spreading or piping the frosting.
 Use small lime slices as garnish.